 Speaking of cell phones, when was the last time you looked at your cell phone bill to see where you could find some savings?
 The big carriers like Verizon Wireless and AT&T are great, but they’re also expensive.
 Try looking into a cheaper carrier like Republic Wireless or Tello to save money on your phone bill.

 A few years ago my wife and I used to pay over $100 a month for satellite TV.
-We realized that most of the shows we watched were either re-runs or could be streamed or watched on an OTA antenna instead.
+We realized that most of the shows we watched were either re-run or could be streamed or watched on an OTA antenna instead.
 Since then we cut the cable and haven’t missed it once in 4 years, all while saving close to $5,000 in that time.
 If you’d like to learn more check out our guide to getting rid of cable to find out what you need.
 An alternative like Sling TV or Philo can save you a lot of money.

 These days everyone wants the fastest internet speeds available, but how much do you actually need?
 Most of us just use the internet to check email, surf the web and use Facebook, so unless you’re live streaming or are a heavy gamer you probably don’t need as much as you think.
-If your internet provider offers fa lower cost plan it might be worth switching.
+If your internet provider offers a lower-cost plan it might be worth switching.
 You can always go back to your old plan if you find you need more.

-The most expensive part of most mobile phone plans is usually the data, but when was the last time you audited your phone to see which apps were using it the most?
-Both iPhone and Android devices offer the ability to restrict mobile data, or even turn it off when you’re not on Wi-Fi.
+The most expensive part of most mobile phone plans is usually the data, but when was the last time you audited your phone to see which apps were using it the most? iPhone and Android devices can restrict mobile data, or even turn it off when you’re not on Wi-Fi.

 My kids love the playground.
 In fact, they get way more excited about going to the playground than most pay events we take them to, and the best part about it is they’re completely free.